 - A. The equity instruments of the Group exposed to price risk are financial assets measured at fair value through other comprehensive incomes.
-In order to manage the price risk of equity instrument investment, the Group diversifies its portfolio in accordance with the limits set by the Group. - B. The Group mainly invests in equity instruments issued by domestic and foreign companies.
+In order to manage the price risk of equity instrument investment, the Group diversifies its portfolio in accordance with the limits set by the Group. - B. The group mainly invests in equity instruments issued by domestic and foreign companies.
 The prices of these equity instruments will be affected by the uncertainty of the future values of the investment objects.
-If the prices of these equity instruments rose or fell by 1%, with all other factors remain unchanged, the impact on other comprehensive income of equity investment classified measured at fair value through other comprehensive income would increase or decrease by NT\$21,944 and NT\$29,826, respectively, for the periods January 1 to March 31, 2022 and 2021.
+If the prices of these equity instruments rose or fell by 1%, with all other factors remain unchanged, the impact on other comprehensive income of equity investment classified measured at fair value through other comprehensive income would increase or decrease by NT\$20,048and NT\$21,944, respectively, for the nine months ended March 31, 2023 and 2022.